 Interested in learning more about Anglican worship?
 Our desire as a church is to be known first as Christians, second as people who share Christ’s mission to the world, and third as Anglicans.
-Every semester we offer a class, which explains the meaning behind the Anglican expression of worship and faith.
-Email Dan Wolf, Associate Pastor to register for the class or ask questions about Anglican worship.
+To learn more about Anglicanism, click here or email Mike McDonald, Senior Pastor to ask questions about Anglican worship.

 Check out our website or look through the "Connection Guide" for more information on upcoming events and fellowship opportunities.

 We are always happy to answer any questions you have.
 Please contact our Senior Pastor, The Rev. Mike McDonald for more information.